readable111/Crop-Hero/MPM/mpm.md

 1. Enable the option
 1. Save the new config and boot into your OS

+#### Emulator Says "Something went wrong.
+Sorry about that" <a name="something_went_wrong"></a>
+*Author: Daniel*

+1. Close every instance of Expo on the emulator
+    * Make sure that there aren't any tabs remaining in the background
+1. Go to Settings
+1. Select the Apps button
+1. Select the All Apps button
+1. Select the Expo Go app
+1. Select the Display over other apps button
+1. Toggle Allow display over other apps to On
+1. Return to the Home screen
+1. Enter the Expo Go app like a normal mobile app through the app list or a shortcut on the phone's home screen
+1. Hit 'a' on the command line to open the CropAlly app
+1. Repeat these steps (except for enabling Display over other apps) until it works

 ### Expo Errors <a name="expo_errors"></a>

 #### Expo-CLI is Deprecated / Legacy Expo-CLI <a name="cli_deprecated"></a>